 Pre-Approval of Credit for Study Abroad Programs

-- Students must discuss their plans with their academic advisor to determine which courses meet the requirements for their degree plan.
+- Students must discuss their plans with their Academic Advisor to determine which courses meet the requirements for their degree plan.

 - If prior approval is not obtained from the relevant academic department credit may not be granted upon return from studying abroad.
-Your Study Abroad advisor will help you complete the credit pre-approval form.
+Your Study Abroad Counselor will help you complete the credit pre-approval form.
 Students in the last 30 hours at Texas Tech must also get approval from the Dean of their college.

 - Students can utilize the Transfer Equivalency Search Database to do research on their classes.